 | Monthly Premium | Moderate to high — significantly reduced by subsidies for qualifying income levels | Lower — often 30–60% less than ACA for healthy applicants who qualify |

-| Provider Network | Usually HMO — Arizona network; limited or no coverage outside the state except emergencies | Nationwide PPO — large national networks (MultiPlan, PHCS) accepted across all 50 states |
+| Provider Network | Usually HMO — Arizona network; limited or no coverage outside the state except emergencies | Nationwide PPO — leading carriers offer Aetna Open Choice PPO & Cigna PPO networks; accepted in all 50 states with no geographic restrictions |

 | Maternity Coverage | ✓ Fully covered — prenatal, labor, delivery, and postpartum care included | ✗ Excluded — maternity is explicitly not covered on short-term plans |